 GeneCards Summary for CECR Gene

-CECR (Cat Eye Syndrome Chromosome Region) is a Genetic Locus gene.
+CECR (Cat Eye Syndrome Chromosome Region) is a Genetic Locus.
 Diseases associated with CECR include cat eye syndrome.